adhocteam/homework/hhbuilder/README.md

 Notes
 -----

+Do not modify the given index.html file in any way.
+You're of course still allowed to modify the DOM through Javascript.

 You must write JavaScript, not a language that compiles down to JavaScript.
 You must use ES3 or ES5/5.1 standard.
 Assume the capabilities of a modern